Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architectures for Photonic Resource-State Generation

 \subsubsection{Caterpillar scheme}

-The caterpillar scheme first applies two type-II fusion gates and three Y measurements to a 17-photon caterpillar graph to construct one-third of the resource state.
+The caterpillar scheme first applies two type-II fusion gates to a 14-photon caterpillar graph to construct one-third of the resource state.
 The full 24-photon ring is then constructed by fusing three copies of those building blocks using three fusion gates (see Figure \ref{fig:architectures}b for the fusion operations and exact caterpillar state required).

-Although only a single caterpillar source is needed to produce the initial 17-photon state, the following stages require fusion gates.
+Although only a single caterpillar source is needed to produce the initial 14-photon state, the following stages require fusion gates.
 Thus, in this architecture, while substantially reduced, multiplexing is still required to overcome the probabilistic nature of fusion operations.
-As before, to optimize the success probability, all fusion gates are boosted to a success probability of $75\%$, but this time using a Bell pair (not shown in Fig. \ref{fig:architectures}b) \cite{grice2011arbitrarily}.
-Note that a caterpillar source can also be used to efficiently boost fusion gates beyond 75\%, however we find that the relative improvement compared to once-boosted gates is minor (see Supplementary) and may not justify the additional losses due to the increased complexity.
-Hence, we focus on the once-boosted fusion gate in our analysis.
+As before, to optimize the success probability, we consider boosted fusion gates, but this time using a Bell pair (not shown in Fig. \ref{fig:architectures}b), i.e. using Grice's scheme~\cite{grice2011arbitrarily}, because a caterpillar source can generate Bell pairs deterministically with no overhead.